dmattox10/tacotaco/README.md

 - Store large JSON in the DB.

 __The Butt__

 I don't remember why, but I just noticed that the entries categorized as "like tacos" are excluded back when I first created this, from the seeding data.
-I'm guessing there's some naming convention that was different for this category, I'll get right on that /s.
+I'm guessing there's some naming convention that was different for this category, I'll come back around to that.

 ## Getting Started
 APP_PORT must match SECOND port declaration in docker-compose.yml

-Set the BYPASS_SECRET to send a predetermined passphrase or set SHARED_SECRET and REFRESH_SECRET as well as changing the postRoutes to use checkAuth instead of bypassAuth to use a separate JWT auth microservice like my [mx-auth](https://github.com/dmattox10/mx-auth)

-Token/Secret should be sent as __accessToken__ in the headers.
+It's an OpenAPI, so I reversed course on intergrating auth, POST.

 <details>
   <summary>Sample server/.env file</summary>